vvksh/simple-blogger/README.md

 I trired various blog generators such as Jekyll, Hugo, Ghost, but they seemed to require some maintenance overhead.
 Plus, for my use case, most of my post would be related to a coding project, so
 I didn't want to write a project README  AND a corresponding "blog" post leading to duplication of work.

 I also felt like the blog generators had too many nuts and bolts for my taste.
 I have tried to keep this project as vanilla as possible using plain javascript, css and html.
-There's only one dependency - shadowdownjs-> used to render markdown as html.
+The only dependencies are - `showdownjs`, `highlight.js` and `mathjax` -> used to render markdown (with code blocks and latex) as html.

 ## Design choices